What is Air Quality?

 Greenavon provides a comprehensive suite of services relating to air quality assessment, including for both planning and environmental permitting purposes.
 Our air quality assessment services include the provision of:

-• Monitoring: including the use of diffusion tubes, low-cost sensors, MCerts continuous particulate matter monitors, dust deposition gauges and sticky pads.
+- Air Quality Monitoring: including the use of diffusion tubes, low-cost sensors, and dust monitoring using MCERTS certified particulate monitors, dust deposition gauges and sticky pads.

-• Mitigation: including the provision of air quality mitigation statements and other similar documents, in line with various local guidance documents.
+- Air Quality Mitigation: including the provision of air quality mitigation statements and other similar documents (low emission strategies and emissions mitigation statements), in line with various local guidance documents.

-• Air Quality Neutral Assessments: All development are required to provide an air quality neutral assessment; however, some minor development can follow a simplified assessment procedure.
+- Air Quality Neutral Assessment: All developments are required to provide an air quality neutral assessment; however, some minor development can follow a simplified assessment procedure.

-• Air Quality Positive Statements: Major development in London are required to demonstrate how air quality influenced design through the provision of an air quality positive statement.
+- Air Quality Positive Statements: Major developments in London are required to demonstrate how air quality influenced design through the provision of an air quality positive statement.

 How Greenavon can help?